bobaikato/shaza-match-song/README.md

     $> result D
 ```

-Please design a solution that is production ready and operates as a library.
+Please write a solution that is production ready.